HELLO, I AM TERRI TRUNDY, THAT DOMESTIC CHICK

 Stop!
 Let me off!
 Is it any surprise that it’s frustrating to be a woman?
 Fortunately, there is a population of women who can appreciate themselves for who they are.
 Developing the habits they like and doing what appeals to them.

-I believe that a woman is created to hold a special place with her life and talents.
-Thus, That Domestic Chick is a place for women to celebrate the uniqueness of their lives, how they are created, and how they can serve with their specific gifts and talents.
+Well, I believe that you should be who you are made to be.
+Thus, That Domestic Chick is a place for women to celebrate the uniqueness of their lives and how they are created.
+This is a cross-demographic, cross-cultural, and cross you-name-it blog where all gifts and talents are appreciated.
+You are valued for the things you enjoy doing, and how you contribute to the world.
 Whether it’s global finance, black hair care, minimalist living, coding, reading, off-road bicycling, or the ultimate chocolate chip cookie recipe, That Domestic Chick is here to encourage you in how you are awesomely and wonderfully made.

-I’ll share what I like, guest bloggers of all ages will add their likes, and profiles of women with their unique gifts will fill the pages of That Domestic Chick, all to the glory of God.
+I’ll share what I like, guest bloggers of all ages will add their likes, and profiles of women who are valuing themselves for what they’re like will fill the pages of That Domestic Chick.
 Welcome!